ingo/ingo.github.io/_recipes/old_fashioned_baked_donuts.md

 author: Jen Spbjack
 category: Breakfasts
 description: These simple, baked donuts will give you familiar old-fashioneds without all the hassle of rolling, cutting, and frying the dough.
-They are perfectly sweet and cakey without being too sugary.
 favorite: "\u2713"
 image: old_fashioned_baked_donuts.jpg
 original_title: Old-Fashioned Baked Donuts